jeremycw/corc/README.md

 ## Purpose

-State machines are not a good solution for asynchronous logic.
+Unstructured state machines are not a good solution for asynchronous logic.
+They have all the same problems as `goto` making the logic of your program very difficult to follow.
 This compiler allows you to add stackless coroutines to your C program.
 These coroutines enable you to structure your asynchronous logic in a more readable and maintainable way.

 ## Usage